QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 ## Branches

+Branching means you diverge from the main line of development and continue to do work without messing with that main line.

 When the repository is initialised, a default branch is created, usually named "main" or "master".
 Apart from the initial setup, it is good practice to create a new branch from the default branch before starting any form of development.
 This way of branching gives a clear oversight of what is developed where, as depicted below.